GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/S1E1-Session description - Training techniques that enhance learner participation and engagement.md

 - Internalize and learn to mentally structure several ideas and concepts related to learning, training and teaching.
 outcomes:
-- Get a clear understanding of the goals of this session and of the skil the learners are expected to acquire.
+- Get a clear understanding of the goals of this session and of the skills the learners are expected to acquire.
 questions:
 - What are the goals and intended learning outcomes of this session?